Spectral measures and dominant vertices in graphs of bounded degree: Vertex spectral measures and dominant vertices for adjacency operators of graphs

 \begin{exe}[\textbf{all vertices are dominant in Cayley graphs, in particular in grids and regular trees}] In a Cayley graph, all vertices are dominant, by Item~\ref{2DEtransimpliesdom} of Proposition~\ref{transimpliesdom}.
-Here are three kinds of graphs which illustrate this.

-(a) There are many well-known families of finite graphs which are Cayley graphs.
-We mention explicitly only three: connected circulant graphs, ladder graphs, and Paley graphs; see for example Chapter 17 in \cite{Bigg--93}.
-In such a graph, all vertices are dominant.
+There are numerous families of well-studied graphs which are Cayley graphs:

-(b) Let $d$ be a positive integer.
-Denote by $L^d$ the $d$-dimensional grid graph, with vertex set $\Z^d$ and edge set